alourositi/EAM_docker/README.md

 This project is based on the maskrcnn-benchmark project {https://github.com/facebookresearch/maskrcnn-benchmark} for the object detection part.

 ## Requirments
-Realsense D435 or D435i Depth camera.
+Realsense D435 or D435i Depth camera.\
-Nvidia GPU
+Nvidia GPU.\
-Kafka message broker
+Kafka message broker.\

 ## Citations
 Please consider citing maskrcnn-benchmark project in your publications if it helps your research.
 The following is a BibTeX reference.
 The BibTeX entry requires the `url` LaTeX package.